 Well, there it is.
 All who are united with Christ receive the forgiveness of sins and the gift of the Holy Spirit!
 This gift was not only for Israel.
-It was for every person, within every nation, who repented and believed-expressing their faith, in receiving the covenant sign of baptism.
+It was for every person, within every nation, who repents and believes-expressing their faith in receiving the covenant sign of baptism.